lnxchk/chefdk-fundamentals/scene_04.md

 It's a package, a file, and a service.
 Everything you've already completed.

 Now the request to add version control and a README would definitely make it easier to share the recipes that we create.

-Without version control we'd have no way to recover our work and allow us to build this software collaboratively.
+Without version control we'd have no way to build this software collaboratively or recover our work.

 Without a README no one would know what the recipe even was suppose to do or what it did.

 -

 Lets tackle this head on.
-If we're going to use Chef as a configuration management tool and we're going to treat our infrastructure as code we need to make sure that we start using version control.
+If we're going to use Chef as a configuration management tool and we are going to treat our infrastructure as code we need to make sure that we start using version control.

 -